Mentryville, California: Preservation

 The last caretaker of Mentryville was Francis "Frenchy" Lagasse, who moved into the old Mentry mansion with his wife and children in 1966.
 The property's owner, Standard Oil of California, wanted to raze the remnants of the ghost town, but Lagasse persuaded the company to allow him to restore the town.
 With help from the Santa Clarita Historical Society, Lagasse eventually began offering tours of Mentryville.
 Lagasse was forced to leave Mentryville after the 1994 Northridge earthquake damaged the house, and in 1995, Chevron (which had become the owner upon its acquisition of Standard Oil of California in 1977) donated the Mentryville site and the surrounding 800 acre in Pico Canyon to the Santa Monica Mountains Conservancy.
 A group called the Friends of Mentryville was organized to restore the buildings and open the old town as a historic park with docent-led tours.

 The site is now registered as California Historical Landmark #516-2.

 A fire nearly destroyed Mentryville's historic structures in 2003, and a storm in 2004 washed out the visitors' parking lot and also flooded the historic buildings.

 Film and television productions

 Mentryville and Pico Canyon have become popular shooting locations.
 They were used in motion pictures, including Steven Spielberg's "The Color Purple" and "Walking Tall Part 2", and in television series, including "The X-Files", "The A-Team", "Murder, She Wrote", and "Highway to Heaven.".

+Mentryville is the subject of "Ghost Adventures" Season 26 Episode 5.

 California Historical Landmark Marker

-California Historical Landmark Marker No. 516-2 at the site reads:
+California Historical Landmark Marker No. 516–2 at the site reads:

 Nearby is state marker 516 for Well, CSO 4, the marker reads: